Wednesday, July 30, 2025

 The Peeling Trees

-by the patterns, the colors, and the contrast between the thin, curling bark and the very dense, and colorful tree underneath.
+I am pulled to the patterns, the colors, and the contrast between the thin, curling bark and the very dense, and colorful tree underneath.

 It is believed that the peeling is a defense for the tree.
 It has provided the conduit for nutrients for the tree growth earlier, and now sheds the bark to protect against beetles, fungus, and disease.